-She has two kids, two dogs, a husband, a too-small house and once competed in inline speedskating — where she was awarded third place out of three.
+She lives in Orangevale with her husband, two (soon to be three) daughters, and two dogs.
+She also once competed in inline speedskating — where she was awarded third place out of three.

 Making a career as an artist is rarely easy, sometimes impossible and usually totally worth it.
 Sometimes we catch a break and get to skip ahead more quickly than anticipated.
 Other times we have to put in (very) long hours.
 Here are a few pitfalls I’ve learned to avoid: